 Traditional IRA assets also can be rolled over to SIMPLE IRAs after the SIMPLE IRA two-year waiting period.
-You also may move Traditional IRA assets to a Roth IRA through a conversion, which generally is a taxable transaction; any deductible (pretax) assets that are converted must be included with your taxable income on your federal income tax return for the year that the conversion takes place.
+You also may move Traditional IRA assets to a Roth IRA through a conversion, which generally is a taxable transaction.

 Q. When can I withdraw money from my Traditional IRA?